 The data-ready function provides an indication of updated output data.
-The MSC_CTRL register allows the user to configure either of the general-purpose input/output pins (DIO1 or DIO2) as a data-ready indicator signal.
+The MSC_CTRL register provides the opportunity to configure either of the general-purpose input/output pins (DIO1 and DIO2) as a data-ready indicator signal.

 Table 28.
 MSC_CTRL Register Definition